caiannello/Pugputer6309/Software/6309/MS Extended BASIC/README.md

 target toolchain: lwtools lwasm ver 4.10

-NOTES:
+!!
+NOTES: !!

 Uses UART interface by default.
-To enable VDP output, type EXEC &HB000 , also, see demos.
+(19200,N,8,1) To switch to VDP output, type EXEC &HB000 , also, see demos.

 !!
 The parallel interface is currently just a stub. !!